tgvoskuilen/meshBalancing/README.md

         newFld.rmap(addedFld, addedToNew);

-  5. [CRASH] When using a chemistry solver, the DimensionedField `deltaTChem` in basicChemistryModel.H is not properly mapped/distributed for reasons unknown.
+  5. [CRASH] When using a chemistry solver, the DimensionedField `deltaTChem` in basicChemistryModel.H is not properly mapped/distributed.
+This is because both `fvMeshDistributor::distribute` and `fvMeshAdder::add` only consider GeometricFields, ignoring DimensionedFields.
+However, `fvMesh::mapFields` looks at both Geometric and Dimensioned fields.

-      An easy workaround is to change it to a GeometricField by making the following
+      An easy workaround is to change `deltaTChem` to a GeometricField by making the following
       edits:

    * In basicChemistryModel.H change `DimensionedField<scalar, volMesh> deltaTChem_;`